FranjoIM/MarkerMatch/Code/Experiment.md

 ### Complete the Manifest Files

-In R, run on a local machine
+In R, run on a local machine, use thr [ManifSum.R](ManifSum.R) function to suummarize the copy-number metrics (CNM) export into copu-number summary (CNS) file.